skoolkid/skoolkit/sphinx/source/man/skool2bin.py.rst

   Start converting at this address. `ADDR` must be a decimal number, or a hexadecimal number prefixed by '0x'.

+-v, --verbose
+  Show info on each converted instruction.

 -V, --version
   Show the SkoolKit version number and exit.